less, sudo, and /dev/null: Permission denied

 problems that have been really hard to finally trace back to less.

-less goes a step further and does a chmod on that file to 0600
+less goes a step further and does a chmod on that file to 0600, which is

 actually a reasonable permission set to keep others from seeing your history.